 OSHA recommends a Four-Point Workplace Program that includes:

-Make sure to share your commitment to workplace safety with your workers.
-Involve them in your health and safety issues and invite them to participate in identifying when something needs to be inspected.
+Make sure to share your commitment to occupational safety with your workers.
+Involve them in your health and safety compliance and invite them to participate in identifying when something needs to be inspected.
 Ensure everyone is familiar with your safety policy.
 You can even have it included as a part of their employment contract.

 Not being on a jobsite does not mean you’re not responsible for the safety of it.
 OSHA offers confidential, on-site consultations for free.
 These consultations can be effective ways for your employees to learn more about jobsite safety compliance.